 Limited Power of Attorney & Authorization to Communicate

 Creditors are Sent Notice of our Representation

 Once retained, we immediately send a copy of our Limited Power of Attorney to your creditors, debt-collectors, or attorneys.
 Sending notice of representation is the first step in curbing any creditor or collector calls you may be receiving.
 We do not want you to be harassed – we’ll take over the calls for you.

 We Work Efficiently & Quickly

 The combination of our experience, well-trained representatives, long hours, and state of the art software, allow us to accomplish more in any given day than most other firms only dream about.
 This can be said for ANY service we offer from negotiations to litigation to bankruptcy.
-We work quickly on your behalf as the longer you delay with a deed in lieu of foreclosure, the more fees your lender will charge.
-We will be in touch with you throughout the process to keep you informed and are available when you need us.
+We work quickly on your behalf as the longer you delay your assistance, the more fees and costs your creditors add your balances.
+We will be in touch with you throughout the process to keep you informed and will be available when you need us.

 Are you looking for professional advice?

 Let Us Help You!